-A natural question to ask is whether or not a change in f(q) would cause observable changes in the bright-todim ratios.
+A natural question to ask is whether or not a change in f(q) would cause observable changes in the ratio between dim, semi-bright, and bright source measurements.
 That is, when we change the SPE charge distribution in simulation, should we expect the charge collected by bright events compared to dim events to change?
-When the charge distribution model is changed in a way that preserves agreement with the measured η_0 25 or $Q{0.25}\eta{0.23}$ or $Q{0.23}/q{pk}$, i.e. η_0 is adjusted properly for changes in f(q), the physical effect can be summarized by the change in the bright-to-dim ratios $Q_0/Q{0.250,23}$, and $Q_0/Q{0.100,13}$.
+When the charge distribution model is changed in a way that preserves agreement with the measured $\eta{0.23}$ or $Q{0.23}/q{pk}$, i.e. η_0 is adjusted properly for changes in f(q), the physical effect can be summarized by the change in in the ratios $Q_0/Q{0.23}$, and $Q_0/Q{0.13}$.
 Conveniently, these ratios depend only on the shape of f(q).
 Table 2 compares these ratios in terms of the TA0003 charge distribution and the SPE charge templates described here.
-It is shown that there are sub-percent level differences in the physically-observable bright-to-dim ratios.
-The largest difference in the shape between the SPE charge templates and the TA0003 distribution is in the low-charge region, particularly below
+It is shown that there are sub-percent level differences in the physically-observable ratios.
+The largest difference in the shape between the SPE charge templates and the TA0003 distribution is in the low-charge region, particularly below ~ 0.10 PE.

-\sim 0.10 PE.
 Charge from this region can only inflate bright events.
-That is, these pulses are too small to trigger the discriminator or be reconstructed by WaveDeform, however but they can reside on top of other pulses, inflating them.
-Since these pulses by definition contain little charge, they do not tend to inflate the measured charge by a noticeable amount, as shown by the $Q_0/Q{0.25-0.23}$ measurements in Table 2.
+That is, these pulses are too small to trigger the discriminator or be reconstructed by WaveDeform, but they can reside on top of other pulses, inflating them.
+Since these pulses by definition contain little charge, they do not tend to inflate the measured charge by a noticeable amount, as shown by the $Q_0/Q{0.23}$ measurements in Table 2.